Begin Certification

 Programs should only approve additional leave time in cases of serious illness or the birth, adoption or fostering of a child, as described in the policy guidelines.
 The additional leave must be approved by both the program and the ABA.

 Programs should use their discretion when reviewing leave requests.
-The ABA will not consider requests that are not previously approved by training programs.
+The ABA will only consider requests that have been previously approved by training programs.
 Programs can refer to the policy guidelines to confirm that the requests align with the qualifying conditions.
 Programs have the discretion to decline leave requests.

-No. The additional 40 days of leave is to be used for conditions covered by FMLA; not vacation, routine appointments or other absences unrelated to a serious health condition.
-The other 80 working days of leave may be apportioned according to individual program policies.
+No. The additional 40 days of leave are to be used for conditions covered by FMLA; not vacation, routine appointments or other absences unrelated to a serious health condition.
+The 80 working days of leave may be apportioned in accordance with individual program policies.

-No. Requests for the additional leave must be made upon a candidate’s return to training (after the leave has been taken).
+No. Requests for additional leave must be made upon a resident’s return to training (after the leave has been taken).

 No. Requests for approval for the additional leave must be made within four weeks of resumption of training, regardless of when the leave is taken.
-If a candidate’s leave request is granted early on in training and then he or she is not meeting training standards near the end of training, the program has the discretion to extend training independent of the leave policy.
+If a leave request is granted early on in training and then the individual is not meeting training standards near the end of training, the program has the discretion to extend training independent of the leave policy.

-We rely on the program directors to attest to candidate’s ability to practice independently.
-If a resident is not prepared to work independently, which is sometimes the case with or without missing any training, we would expect their training reports to reflect this and that the program would mandate additional training.
+We rely on the program directors to attest to a resident’s ability to practice independently.
+If a resident is not prepared to work independently, which is sometimes the case with or without missing any training, their training reports should reflect this, and the program should mandate additional training.

-If a candidate felt he or she could benefit from making up the missed training, we would not discourage that.
+If a resident felt they could benefit from making up the missed training, we would not discourage that.
 However, it would not be required.
-It is up to the program to determine if the candidate has the clinical experience and expertise necessary to practice independently at the end of the training program and whether he/she could benefit from additional training.
+It is up to the program to determine if the resident has the clinical experience and expertise necessary to practice independently at the end of the training program and whether they would benefit from additional training.